Kevin Conroy's Final Lines As Batman Are Even More Heartbreaking After His Death

 People online loved hearing Kevin Conroy as Batman one last time

-Other actors have voiced Batman before, including Jensen Ackles elsewhere in "Crisis on Infinite Earths — Part Three" and Hamish Linklater in the forthcoming "Batman: Caped Crusader."
-But Conroy truly did something special with the character, and his final scene is heartbreaking for another reason.
-This probably marks Mark Hamill's last time voicing Joker, as he doubts he'll play the character opposite anyone other than Conroy.
+Other actors have voiced Batman before, including Jensen Ackles elsewhere in "Crisis on Infinite Earths — Part Three" and Hamish Linklater in "Batman: Caped Crusader."
+But Conroy truly did something special with the character, and his final scene was heartbreaking for another reason.
+This marked the last time to date that Mark Hamill voiced the Joker, as he publicly doubted he'd play the character opposite anyone other than Conroy.